-Join Sean Adams for an in-depth discussion in this video Components of a stationery system, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Components of a stationery system, part of Layout and Composition: Marketing Collateral.

 …Stationary systems exist to communicate professionalism.…An organization uses this to create a unified and cohesive voice.…I once had a client who had 20 different departments.…They presented me with letterhead from 20…different departments, all designed in their own way.…The message here was, we're disorganized.…A stationary system will also manage costs.…If I print the items once every three months as a group.…It will be less expensive than printing one…business card this week, and another two weeks later.…